-- Parents should advise the class teacher or form tutor on the first morning of the absence. - The class teacher will email the office to notify them of the absence or forward the email from the parent. - If there is no notification, the office will contact Early Childhood and Primary parents after registers have been submitted at 9:45 a.m. and will subsequently notify the Senior Coordinator (Pastoral)/Head of Stage and class teacher of the outcome. - Students who are absent from school for a week or longer due to illness are requested to provide a medical certificate when they return to school. - Upon a student's return to school, parents should send an email or evidence outlining the cause of absence to the teacher. - For some contagious illnesses, the school may require a fit-for-school note before re-admitting a student.
+- Parents should advise the class teacher or form tutor on the first morning of the absence. - The class teacher will email the office to notify them of the absence or forward the email from the parent. - If there is no notification, the office will contact Early Childhood and Primary parents after 9:30 a.m. and will subsequently notify the Senior Coordinator and class teacher of the outcome. - Students who are absent from school for a week or longer due to illness are requested to provide a medical certificate when they return to school.

+- Upon a student's return to school, parents should send an email or evidence outlining the cause of absence to the teacher. - Such notes should be initialled and dated upon receipt and sent to the office. - For some contagious illnesses, the school may require a Fit-for-School note before re-admitting a student.